bl-engineer/portfolio1/README.md

 - - -
 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.

+## Reshaping the page
+I have added a photo of myself on the top of the page as recommended by our valuable graders.

 - - -
 © Done by: Bocar Ly
 Assigment: Week 2 Homework